DavidFair/cloud-capi-values/ansible_proto/README.md

 - Add the name of your SSH key to inventory/group_vars/all.yml
 - Set the cluster names in inventory/group_vars/all.yml

-This can be ran in one of two modes:
+This can be run in one of two modes:

 With a seed node
 -----------------